The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Analyzing Designs

 To prove our results we make two assumptions about blocking designs and provide intuition that motivates these assumptions.

 \begin{assumption} $\mathcal{B}_1 \approx n/B^2$ and if $\frac{B}{n^{1/4}}\to 1$ then $\mathcal{B}_1 \to C_{\mathcal{B}_1}$ for some constant $C_{\mathcal{B}_1}$. \end{assumption}

 The notation $a_n \approx b_n$ denotes that the limit of $a_n/b_n$ is finite and positive.
 Assumption \ref{ass:blocking1} connects the number of blocks in the design and the balance term $\mathcal{B}_1$.
-As shown below, it holds if the vector $\muvec$ is approximately equally spaced, meaning that $\mu_j \approx M/B$ (recall that we assumed in Equation~\ref{eq:muvec_order} that $\muvec$ is ordered).
-We discuss below a relaxation of this assumption.
+As shown below, it holds if the vector $\muvec$ is approximately equally spaced, meaning that $\mu_j \approx M/B$ (which is reasonable under the assumption that that $\muvec$ is ordered; see Equation~\ref{eq:muvec_order}).
 Assumption~\ref{ass:blocking1} is motivated by noticing that